Saturday, October 17, 2 - 6 pm

 Fundraising Site Is Now Live!

-- The DSAGC has moved to new fundraising platform, Donor Drive, which will provide a simpler, more user-friendly experience.
+- The DSAGC will continue with fundraising platform, Donor Drive, which will provide a simple, user-friendly experience.

 - To get started, use the “How Do I?” tab at the top of the page for instructions on how to create/join a team.
 The instructions are very detailed and will step you through the entire process.